Introduction

 Can you write to Databricks outside of FME?

 When writing to Databricks, FME uses a staging location for the data.
-If you are using an Amazon S3 or Microsoft Azure Data Lake Gen 2 location for the staging location, then your Databricks cluster must have access to it.
+If you are using an Amazon S3 or Microsoft Azure Data Lake Gen 2 location for staging, your Databricks cluster must have access to it.
 Please see How to Use the Databricks Writer.

 Are you using a Unity Catalog Volume?